cockpit-project/cockpit/doc/protocol.md

 efficiency.

-For each point in time, there is an array with samples for each metric, in the same order as the "metrics" option used when opening the channel.
+For each point in time, there is an array with samples for each metric, in the same order as the `metrics` option used when opening the channel.

 For non-instanced metrics, the array contains the value of the metric.
-For instanced metrics, the array contains another array with samples for each instance, in the same order as reported in the "instances" field of the most recent 'meta' message.
+For instanced metrics, the array contains another array with samples for each instance, in the same order as reported in the `instances` field of the most recent 'meta' message.

 In order to gain efficiency, 'data' messages are usually compressed.